File: What is hype?

 From the benches of Brooklyn to the pages of GQ.

-Poorly tailored jeans, white socks and the famous - unbearable - Stan Smiths reappear on the shelves.
-For girls, it's high-waisted jeans, loose t-shirts above the navel and - lo and behold - Stan Smiths.
-Now everywhere, the hipster is no longer hype: general panic in the editorial offices, because they then have to find what no one is wearing yet in order to produce editorials which will show that they are the first to have talked about it.
+Badly cut jeans, white socks and the famous - unbearable - Stan Smiths are back on the shelves.
+For girls, it's high-waisted jeans, baggy t-shirts above the navel and - surprise surprise - Stan Smiths.
+Now, everywhere, the hipster is no longer hype: general panic in the editorial offices, because they have to find something that no one else is wearing yet to write editorials that will show that they are the first to have talked about it.

-To illustrate all this, small product and brand case studies!
+To illustrate all this, here are some small product and brand case studies!

 Hype brand: the VETEMENTS example

 The VETEMENTS brand was created in January 2014.
-It is in fact a collective of creators whose goal is to “break the rules”, to represent a new generation in which social class no longer has meaning, which takes its her own decisions, is not afraid to be herself and to assert her difference.
+It is actually a collective of designers whose goal is to "break the rules", to represent a new generation in which social class no longer has any meaning, who make their own decisions, are not afraid to be themselves and to assert their difference.
 Blah, blah, blah.

 brand Clothing SS17 2

-His collections are presented in creepy sex clubs, super kitsch Chinese restaurants, with blaring music.
-In short, a rather repugnant universe, which we find in their clothes: waxed floral aprons, latex boots, transporter logos, Levi's jeans from the 90s.
+Their collections are presented in seedy sex clubs, super kitsch Chinese restaurants, with loud music.
+In short, a rather disgusting universe, which is found in their clothes: waxed aprons with flowers, latex boots, carrier logos, Levi's jeans from the 90s.

-Add to that the appointment of one of the creators at the head of the Balenciaga brand and we're off to a buzz.
-Instagram is going crazy, when no one can get their hands on the brand's website at first: a poorly referenced site called "clothing" is complicated.
+Add to that the appointment of one of the designers at the head of the Balenciaga brand and the buzz is on.
+Instagram is going crazy, while no one can get their hands on the brand's website at first: a poorly referenced site called "clothing", it's complicated.

 BryanBoy VETEMENTS Rihanna t-shirt DHL

-BryanBoy no longer has any arms but that's okay, VETEMENTS customers are having fun showing that they spent $400 on a delivery guy's t-shirt and Rihanna wants to show that she's in on it too.
-Let's go...
+BryanBoy has no arms but that's okay, VETEMENTS customers are having fun showing off that they spent $400 on a delivery man's t-shirt and Rihanna wants to show off that she's into it too.
+Here we go...

-Then the traditional press arrives with its big clogs, cries genius and tries to glorify the ugly.
-Others - including myself - believe that making ugly for ugly's sake and selling it at a high price to show off is the height of ridiculousness and the worst of fashion and should not be done.
+Then the traditional press comes in with its big boots, cries genius and tries to glorify the ugly.
+Others - including me - believe that making ugly for ugly's sake and selling it super expensive to give yourself a countenance is the height of ridicule and what fashion has at its worst and should not do.

-A very important clarification at this stage: I understand and am very respectful of the approach which consists of breaking, deconstructing, rethinking fashion as creators like Margiela, Herlmut Lang, Comme des Garçons etc. have done.
-The only thing is that I don't believe that VETEMENTS is sincerely committed to this approach, and uses it more as a marketing coating.
+A very important clarification at this stage: I understand and am very respectful of the approach which consists of breaking, deconstructing, rethinking fashion as designers like Margiela, Herlmut Lang, Comme des Garçons etc. have been able to do.
+The only thing is that I do not believe that VETEMENTS is sincerely part of this approach, and uses it more as a marketing cover.

-However, it is clear that the label is at the center of attention, worn by celebrities, and truly intriguing...
-Even if it seems important to me to point out that once the fuss around the "product" has been removed ( the com, the buzz, etc.) the intrinsic value of their “creation” is almost zero.
-But everyone will have their own opinion.
+However, it is clear that the label is the center of attention, worn by celebrities, and truly intriguing...
+Even if it seems important to me to specify that once the hype around the "product" is removed (the communication, the buzz, etc.) the intrinsic value of their "creations" is almost zero.
+But everyone will make up their own mind.

 designer brand sweatshirt clothing

-It will be €900 for the 80% cotton 20% polyester sweatshirt made in Portugal.
+That will be €900 for the 80% cotton, 20% polyester sweatshirt made in Portugal.

 Rafik's opinion on CLOTHES

 VETEMENTS has literally created a hurricane on the fashion planet.
-There is a lot of debate about the brand - even within the team - and my opinion is less clear-cut.
+The brand is much debated - even within the team - and my opinion is less clear-cut.

-Obviously, I can't call it artistic genius.
-We are far from true luxury standards, the sweatshirt above is proof.
+Of course, I can't shout artistic genius.
+We are far from the true standards of luxury, the sweatshirt above is proof of that.
 Rarely has a brand that parades reached such a level of hype.
-So yes, there is a lot of marketing there but for me, that's not all.
+So yes, there is a lot of marketing behind it but for me, that's not all.

-No matter how much we say, there is definitely an idea behind VETEMENTS.
-For the record, these are stylists who were all already in contract with brands when their label was created.
-This required them to remain anonymous, hence the name so “impersonal”.
+Whatever you say, there is definitely an idea behind VETEMENTS.
+For the record, these are stylists who were all already under contract with brands when they created their label.
+This required them to remain anonymous, hence the very "impersonal" name.

 demna-gvasalia-clothing-designer

-I'm no more shocked by a DHL t-shirt from them than Bambi from Givenchy, Coca from Dolce or McDonald's from Moschino.
-Some designers feed their creations through globalization, this is a recurring fact.
-Some pieces also deliberately presented spelling errors: scandal or a nod to the counterfeit he carried in the USSR?
+I am no more shocked by a DHL T-shirt at their place than Bambi at Givenchy, Coca at Dolce or McDo at Moschino.
+Some designers feed their creations with globalization, it is a recurring fact.
+Some pieces also deliberately contained spelling mistakes: scandal or a nod to the counterfeit goods he wore in the USSR?

 Far from being a fan, why not in the end?
-It's not worth McQueen's embroidered lace or Alaïa leather - to stay in the catwalk world - but we don't all fall for the same things.
-Because their customers know very well what they are buying...
+It's not worth a McQueen embroidered lace or an Alaïa leather - to stay in the catwalk universe - but we don't all fall for the same things.
+Because their customers know very well what they're buying...

 givenchy-sweat-bambi

-Sweatshirt belted with hooked elastic, Bambi print, with matching bag (Givenchy).
-I'm not a fan of this aesthetic but VETEMENTS didn't invent anything, but we tend to only remember that.
+Sweatshirt belted with elastic with hooks, Bambi print, with matching bag (Givenchy).
+I am not a fan of this aesthetic but VETEMENTS did not invent anything, and yet we tend to remember only that.

-Later, they were widely criticized for a lack of creativity in the S/S 17 collection, developed in collaboration with 18 brands.
-This is a point that is defensible, especially when we know that the parade was presented in June rather than September.
-That being said, VETEMENTS allows real know-how to be maintained.
-Among the Eastpack bags, you could find Lucchese boots and Brioni jackets.
-Nuggets of creation that VETEMENTS' Instagram-doped target doesn't necessarily know.
+Later, they were much criticized for a lack of creativity in the S/S 17 collection, developed in collaboration with 18 brands.
+This is a point that can be defended, especially when you know that the show was presented in June rather than September.
+That being said, VETEMENTS thus allows real know-how to be maintained.
+Among the Eastpack bags, we could find Lucchese boots and Brioni jackets.
+Nuggets of creation that VETEMENTS' Instagram-boosted target audience is not necessarily familiar with.

-I won't buy CLOTHES but like its subversive side, a clever cocktail of inspiration and marketing.
+I won't buy CLOTHES but I like its subversive side, a clever cocktail of inspiration and marketing.
 If you ask me, Demna is a bit to fashion what Warhol was to art.
-DHL vs. T-shirt cans of Campbell's soup .
+DHL T-shirt vs. Campbell's soup cans .

-At its peak, this distressing hype around the famous DHL t-shirt : the VETEMENTS one cost $281, the DHL one cost €6.
-The difference between the two ?
-A simple extra red stripe on the back, and a (slightly) different cut.
+At its peak, this dismal hype around the famous DHL T-shirt : the VETEMENTS one cost $281, the DHL one cost €6.
+The difference between the two?
+A simple red stripe in addition on the back, and a (slightly) different cut.
 That's all.
 No material knitted in Japan, no Supima cotton, none of that.
-And this contributes to giving an image of fashion that is incomprehensible and inaccessible to newbies, instead of promoting know-how.
+And it contributes to giving an image of fashion that is incomprehensible and inaccessible to neophytes, instead of promoting know-how.
 That's the saddest thing.

-I also agree with some critics saying that VETEMENTS didn't invent anything, just took clothes from the 90s and made pastiches of them:
+I also agree with some critics who say that VETEMENTS has invented absolutely nothing, just taking clothes from the 90s and making pastiches of them:

-• Your dad's oversized shirt going to work : well, they really make it too...large.
+• Your dad's oversized shirt going to work : well, they really make it too... big.
 At €540,

-• As for the faded 90s t-shirt with shoulders that are too wide , which we've seen in a number of American series that have aged poorly, it's the same: they're going to create a t-shirt with shoulders that are literally too wide, thanks to removable padded inserts.
-Here we also have a price totally disconnected from its inspiration: €690.
+• As for the faded 90s t-shirt with overly wide shoulders , which we've seen in many American series that have aged badly, it's the same: they're going to create a t-shirt with literally overly wide shoulders, thanks to removable padded inserts.
+Here too, we have a price that's totally disconnected from its inspiration: €690.

 And there are plenty of examples like that (did I tell you about your grandfather's 100% polyester bathrobe for €1,250?).
-But there is one thing that cannot be taken away from them, and that is that their collections have a lot of humor and self-deprecation.
-We quickly get a taste for seeing how they will make fun of this disastrous period for fashion that was the 90's.
+But there is one thing that we cannot take away from them, it is that their collections have a lot of humor and self-mockery.
+We quickly get a taste for seeing how they will make fun of this disastrous period for fashion that was the 90s.

-The only problem is that in the end, we're not sure if they're making fun of the garment or its wearer, especially at such high prices.
+The only problem is that in the end, we're not really sure if they're making fun of the garment or the wearer, especially at such high prices.

 Geoffrey's opinion on CLOTHES

-Like Benoît, it's a fashion that totally repels me: not very wearable, overpriced, and without any real notion of quality behind it.
-Not convinced either that there is great control of the cuts.
+Like Benoît, it's a fashion that totally puts me off: not very wearable, overpriced, and without any real notion of quality behind it.
+I'm also not convinced that there is great mastery of the cuts.

 But what really bothers me is the niche it occupies.

-In my eyes, VETEMENTS is the latest discovery of a fashion intelligentsia, who have decreed that it is Hype, because they themselves have access to it (often at discounted prices or in pieces collected after the show).
+In my eyes, VETEMENTS is the latest find from a fashion intelligentsia that has decreed that it is Hype, because they themselves have access to it (often discounted or in pieces recovered from the fashion show).

-And given that she has the power to decree that something is hype, and to have privileged access to this hype, otherwise difficult to obtain for others, she remains hype herself.
-The circle is closed (and in the meantime other customers have purchased).
+And since she has the power to decree that something is hype, and to have privileged access to this hype, which is otherwise difficult for others to obtain, she herself remains hype.
+The loop is closed (and in the meantime other customers have bought).

-What's sad is that we totally forget the consumer, the product, and the fact that fashion should be a bridge between people (and not a red BN box that segments or excludes).
+The sad thing is that we totally forget about the consumer, the product, and the fact that fashion should be a bridge between people (and not a red BN box that segments or excludes).

-What's funny is that the creators of CLOTHING may realize this.
-And in this they are playing a good joke on a certain trendy clique.
+The funny thing is that the designers of VETEMENTS may realize this.
+And in doing so they are playing a good joke on a certain trendy clique.

 What is certain is that the hype always passes.
-VETEMENTS today occupies the place that Pigalle Paris occupied 2 years ago, and the Rottweiler Givenchy sweatshirt even before that.
+VETEMENTS now occupies the place that Pigalle Paris occupied 2 years ago, and the Givenchy Rottweiler sweatshirt even before.

 In the same way as in music, those who listened to Fauve moved on to something else (PNL?).
 Same kind of rotation in cinema (Xavier Dolan?), food (kale?), or contemporary art ( Romano Chucalescu ?).

-In the end, hype is fashion in accelerated fashion, and it always ends up (at least a little) passing.
+In the end, hype is fashion on fast track, and it always ends up (at least a little) passing.

 The case of Dior SoReal glasses

-Another very interesting case: Dior SoReal glasses.
-This time, the hype was created around a particular article, but the starting point is more “laudable” than the previous case.
+Another very interesting case: the Dior SoReal glasses.
+This time, the hype was created around a particular item, but the starting point is more "laudable" than the previous case.
 At Safilo, the subcontractor that produces sunglasses for Dior, the sensation is unanimous at the sight of these glasses intended to be presented at the Spring/Summer 2014 women's fashion show.
-The absence of a bridge, the very techno side but above all portable of these glasses is going to be a hit, that's for sure.
+The absence of a bridge, the very techno but above all wearable side of these glasses will be a hit, that's for sure.

 Dior so real glasses